rschristopher/ischristtrue.com/src/ancient-views/justification.md

 It is difficult to square *sola fide* with the words ***not by faith only***.
 Remember, all it takes is one counterexample to disprove a given Biblical interpretation.
 And in this case it's pretty clear, any interpretation that attempts to claim justification by faith alone (sola fide) is false, unless of course the epistle of James is false.

-!!! quote "Martin Luther"
+!!! warning "Martin Luther"
     We should throw the epistle of James out of this school, for it doesn’t amount to much.
 It contains not a syllable about Christ.
 Not once does it mention Christ, except at the beginning.
 I maintain that some Jew wrote it who probably heard about Christian people but never encountered any.
 Since he heard that Christians place great weight on faith in Christ, he thought, ‘Wait a moment!
 I’ll oppose them and urge works alone.’
 This he did.

 This is a great example of prelest, spiritual deception.

 Martin Luther went so far as to change the translation of Romans 3:28 to add "alone through faith" (*allien* in the German).

-!!! quote "Luther's version of Romans 3:28"
+!!! warning "Luther's version of Romans 3:28"
     So now we hold, that man is justified without the help of the works of the law, ***alone through faith***

 This is, at best, an unfaithful and bad translation of the original Greek,